Skip to main content

 • confirm who has parental responsibility

-• assess the competence or capacity of the child or young person to consent to and participate in a mental health assessment
+• assess the competence, capacity of the child or young person to consent to and participate in a mental health assessment

-• obtain consent for referral or discuss with CAMHS those rare cases where consent cannot be secured to ensure the child or young person is assessed within the appropriate legal framework
+• obtain consent for referral and, or discuss with children and adolescent mental health services those rare cases where consent cannot be secured to ensure the child or young person is assessed within the appropriate legal framework

 • agree a suitable time for assessment and make all attempts to have a person with parental responsibility present for any child or young person being assessed if appropriate